 Q. What time is the club shop and ticket office open?

-A. The club shop will be open from 12pm to 3pm on Saturday, giving you the opportunity to buy club merchandise, including new hoodies, t-shirts and scarves.
-The ticket office will be open from midday, allowing fans to collect pre-booked tickets and purchase tickets for upcoming games.
+A. The club shop will be open from midday on Saturday, giving you the chance to take advantage of our final reductions on replica shirts.
+The ticket office will be open from midday, allowing fans to collect pre-booked tickets, season tickets and purchase tickets for upcoming games.